BDC Hamburger Icon

 Millennials are the generation that's most likely to have a credit card partnered with a specific airline or retailer, which hints at their affinity for benefits and loyalty perks tailored to their buying behaviors.

-Generation X: credit cards
+Generation X: Credit cards

-Although Gen Xers (born between 1965 and 1980) remember the analog life, they don’t usually have a problem adapting to digital services.
-In fact, 36 percent of Gen Xers use mobile wallets, and 22 percent of mobile wallet users link their loyalty credit cards to these wallets to accumulate reward points, FIS Global reported.
+An estimated 36 percent of Gen Xers (born between 1965 and 1980) use mobile wallets, and 22 percent of mobile wallet users link their loyalty credit cards to these wallets to accumulate reward points, FIS Global reported.

-Baby boomers (born between 1946 and 1964) have seen significant changes in technology, consumerism and payment options.
-Like Gen X, they use credit cards but are more likely to pay their monthly balances in full.
+Baby boomers (born between 1946 and 1964) prefer to use credit cards and are the generation most likely to pay their monthly balances in full.
+They are open to adapting to digital payments if doing so provides convenience and value.

 Bottom LineBottom line